omelextego1/config-svc/auth_lib_usage.md

 There is a known issue related to template keys, but the root cause remains unclear due to insufficient documentation on the key creation process.

- - Verification of test keys received from Tazama works correctly using the auth-lib.
+ - Verification of test keys received from Tazama works correctly using the `auth-lib`.

  - Manually created template keys do not work, despite appearing structurally correct.